To establish a public health plan.

 Sponsor and status

-This bill was introduced on October 23, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 1, 2019, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying